st93642/pt-journal/README.md

 ### PDF Book Extraction & Curriculum Generation

-The project includes a comprehensive PDF extraction pipeline for processing educational content from "Practical Cyber Intelligence: A Hands-on Guide to Digital Forensics":
+The project includes a comprehensive PDF extraction pipeline for processing educational content.
+The **structured extraction artifacts are already included** in `data/source_material/practical_cyber_intelligence/` — you only need to run the extraction script if you want to re-extract or update from the source PDF.

+> **Note**: The PDF file is **not included in the repository** due to size and licensing.
+Contributors must obtain "Practical Cyber Intelligence: A Hands-on Guide to Digital Forensics" by Adam Tilmar Jakobsen externally and place it in the project root before running the extraction script.

 ```bash
 # Install Python dependencies